im-varun/sareq/docs/cli/sareq.md

 title: sareq
 ---

-SAReq is a CLI-based HTTP client for modern developers
+A CLI-based HTTP client for modern developers

 ### Options